evshary/cheat-sheet/Tools/VPN.md

 There are two solutions:

 * OpenVPN
-  * Complete solution supporting many algorithm.
+  * Complete solution supporting many algorithms.
-  * Run in the user level
+  * Run at the user level
   * Stateful
 * WireGuard
   * Lightweight with the modern algorithm
-  * Run in the kernel level
+  * Run at the kernel level
   * Stateless

-We suggest to use WireGuard here.
+We suggest using WireGuard here.

 ## WireGuard

 ### Installation

-* Install WireGuard no matter on client and server side
+* Install WireGuard on both the client and server sides

 ```bash
 sudo apt update